The History of American Exploration and Outdoor Adventure

 Publius Virgilius Rogers Professor of American History

-We will examine how the history and culture of the United States is bound up with that of the discovery and exploration of the New World.
-There will be a focus on the meaning of that legacy for Americans from the 19th century on.
-Topics covered will include exploration and mountain climbing in the Adirondacks, military exploration and surveys of the west, the development of a wilderness and a conservation ethic, and modern mountaineering.
+This research course examines how the history and culture of the United States is bound up with that of the discovery and exploration of the New World.
+A focus on the meaning of that legacy for Americans from the 19th century on.
+Topics covered will include military exploration and surveys of the west, the development of a wilderness and a conservation ethic, and the growth of mountaineering and similar outdoor endeavors.